izznogooood/myfamilycart/README.md

 MyFamilyCart came to life as we / our tiny family needed a common place to save our shopping lists.
-The App lets you create different shopping carts (lists) which you can add and remove items.
+The App lets you create different shopping carts (lists) where you can add and remove items.

 If you want to know more check out the [About Page](https://myfamily.unialt.no/about)